 Many people need to have their wisdom teeth removed at some point in their lives.
-This third set of molars usually emerges in a person’s late teens or early twenties, and leaving them in can often lead to problems like chronic pain, alignment issues, TMJ disorders, and even tooth loss.
-Here’s a brief guide to why we have wisdom teeth, why they often need to be removed, and how this procedure is carried out.
-If you have any questions, the staff at our office in Spring, TX, will be more than happy to answer them.
+This third set of molars usually emerges in a person’s late teens or early twenties and leaving them in can often lead to problems like chronic pain, alignment issues, TMJ disorders, and even tooth loss.
+Here’s a brief guide to why we have wisdom teeth, why they often need to be removed, and how wisdom tooth extractions in Lakewood are carried out.
+If you have any questions, the staff at our office will be more than happy to answer them.

 Why Choose Lakewood Complete Dentistry for Wisdom Tooth Extractions?